Chris Caple

 Chris Caple, FSA, FIIC, is a British archaeologist and conservator, who specialises in the conservation of artefacts.
 He was a senior lecturer/associate professor at Durham University and was director of their postgraduate programme in artefact conservation.
 Upon his retirement in 2018, he was appointed Emeritus Reader in Archaeological Conservation.

 Involved in archaeological excavations from the age of 14, Caple holds degrees from the University of Wales and the University of Bradford.
 He has worked as a conservator at York Castle Museum and in 1988 was appointed as director of Durham University's artefact conservation postgraduate programme.
 In 2002 he was elected a Fellow of the Society of Antiquaries.

 Caple directed excavations at Dryslwyn Castle between 1984 and 1995 and at Nevern Castle between 2008 and 2018.
 He retired from Durham University.
 He has written multiple books and papers on archaeology.

 Early life and education

-Involved in the excavation of archaeological sites since the age of 14, Caple graduated from Cardiff College of the University of Wales in 1979, with a Bachelor of Science in archaeological conservation.
+Involved in the excavation of archaeological sites since the age of 14, Caple graduated from Cardiff College of the University of Wales in 1979, with a Bachelor of Science degree in archaeological conservation.
 In 1986 he received a Ph.D. from the University of Bradford, for researching the composition and manufacturing of medieval copper alloy pins.